cschneid/sinatra-book/book/Filters.markdown

       <input ... name="post[author]" />
     </form>

-You have convert parameters to a hash.
+You have to convert parameters to a hash.
 You can easily do this with a before filter:

     before do
       new_params = {}